team-watchdog/apoc-gardens-wiki/public/markdown/Leafy Greens/gotu-kola.md

 <update>Fresh leaves can be stored in the refrigerator for up to one week.
 Dried leaves can be stored in a cool, dark place for up to six months.</update>

 ## Protecting your plants
-### Pest control
-**Pest type:** Gotu kola plant is attacked by viruses and snails.
-In South East Asia and India, Gotu kola plants suffer from bacterial contamination.
-It is sensitive to pollutants because it is an aquatic plant.

-**Symptoms:** <update>Leaves may develop yellow or brown spots, wilting, or stunted growth.</update>

-**Control method:** Harvest regularly to prevent viruses and bacterial contamination.
-To prevent snails, using a snail pellet is recommended.
-Spreading sawdust will also help to keep away the snails. <update>In Sri Lanka, organic methods like neem oil sprays can be effective against pests while maintaining ecological balance.</update>

 ### Disease Control
 **Disease type:**
 - **Brown leaf spot (_Cercospora sp._):** Spread by soil and wind with infected plant parts.